-Emma prefers to share her thoughts with a microphone rather than a physical human being, so thank god she has a podcast.
-Recorded from the comfort of her bed...and some other fun places, emma talks at length about whatever is on her mind every week.
-Anything really does go on this podcast.
-Sometimes philosophy, sometimes a random story from 10 years ago, sometimes advice, and sometimes nothing at all.
-You never know what you are going to get, but that’s what keeps it interesting. new episodes every thursday and sunday, only on spotify.
+emma prefers to share her thoughts with a microphone rather than a physical human being, so thank god she has a podcast. recorded from the comfort of her bed...and some other fun places, emma talks at length about whatever is on her mind every week. anything really does go on this podcast. sometimes philosophy, sometimes a random story from 10 years ago, sometimes advice, sometimes fun interviews, and sometimes nothing at all. you never know what you are going to get, but that’s what keeps it interesting. new episodes every thursday and sunday, only on spotify.

 Thu, 16 Feb 2023 08:01

 you know what i love to do? analyze people. and you know what my favorite dynamic to analyze is? romantic relationships. i think it’s because romantic relationships are possibly the most vulnerable relationship. they bring out every side of a person. they show every weakness, every strength, every flaw… they show traits of a person that might otherwise just sit underneath the surface. so today i wanted to discuss some behaviors that i’ve observed in other peoples relationships, and maybe even some of my own past relationships as well. and i want to talk about what i think these behaviors mean. i must say, these are all just hypotheses. none of it’s backed by science, it’s just backed by life experience. let’s just get into it.
 Learn more about your ad choices.
 Visit podcastchoices.com/adchoices